softbank-robotics-america/pepper-chat-dialogflow-fulfillment-library/README.md

       sendResponse(PepperResponse(basicCard));

-# CarouselImage(titleOrObj, url, triggerUtterance)
+# CarouselImage(title, url, triggerUtterance)
 where:

 ## Parameters:
-      titleOrObj = what is displayed under the image; ALTERNATIVELY, when over- loaded as an object (as the sole parameter passed), the object must contain "title", "url", & "triggerUtterance" properties
-      url = the image to be displayed triggerUtterance = the utterance that will be triggered upon selecting the carousel image
+      title = what is displayed under the image url = the image to be displayed triggerUtterance = the utterance that will be triggered upon selecting the carousel image